Huy-DNA/MPiSC/report/auxiliaries/acknowledgement.typ

 #set text(size: 13pt)

-I want to extend my gratitude towards my supervisor, Mr. Diệp Thanh Đăng, who has acted as a constant counselor and advisor from the project's inception throughout.
-He has led the direction and laid the academic basis for this project, upon which my work is essentially built upon.
-Without him, this project wouldn't have reached this point of creation.
+I want to extend my gratitude towards my supervisors, Mr.Thoại Nam and Mr. Diệp Thanh Đăng, who have acted as constant counselors and advisors from the project's inception throughout.
+They have led the direction and laid the academic basis for this project, upon which my work is essentially built upon.
+Without them, this project wouldn't have reached this point of creation.

 I also want to give my family the sincerest thanks for their emotional and financial support, without which I couldn't have whole-heartedly followed my research till the end.